davithuroyan/ubuntu18_lamp_server_docker/README.md

 Once the build is complete, you can ssh to the container on port 2022 (ssh root@localhost -p 2022) You can also access whatever you have put in public_html using http://localhost:2080

-You can tweak your host config, by changing docker/configs/apache/000-default.conf
+You can tweak your apache host config, by changing docker/configs/apache/000-default.conf

 You can change by modifying docker/Dockerfile :